 The cherry blossoms in Japan encapsulate the concept of “Mono no Aware”

-breads of france univerbal
+breads of france cultural univerbal

 A ‘baguette’, ‘boule', ‘bñtard’ and ‘pain complet’ - the French really love their bread!

-The benefits of cultural understanding through language learning
+Benefits of cultural understanding through language learning

 Practical tips for cultural learning